CrossRef/event-data-user-guide/event-data-manual.md

  - give me all events that were collected on 2016-12-08
  - give me all events that occurred on 2015-12-08
- - give me all the facebook events that were collected on 2015-12-08
+ - give me all the Facebook events that were collected on 2015-12-08
  - give me all the events that occurred for this DOI on 2016-01-08
  - give me all the twitter events that occurred for this DOI on 2016-01-08